hiroki-kozuki/1st-Year-Labs/Lab 1 - Planck Constant/README.md

-Lab 1 - Measuring the Planck constant from an LED circuit.
+Lab 1 - Measuring the Planck constant using an LED circuit.